-The institution must retain the flexibility to improve its curriculum; therefore, course offerings may be changed during a student's education.
-If a course required under a previous catalog is no longer offered, a student eligible to graduate according to that catalog should consult his or her academic advisor or Dean to identify another course that may be used to fulfill the requirement.
-Course substitutions in the degree program are permitted only with the approval of the Dean through the department head or program director.
-Furthermore, the institution reserves the right to make any changes in requirements it may consider necessary and desirable by due notice in the catalog.
-Substitutions for discontinued courses may be authorized or required by campus administration.

-Students may graduate under the catalog in effect at the time of their initial enrollment or any succeeding catalog provided the catalog is not more than seven years old upon the completion of requirements for graduation.
-Students who have been gone from the institution for seven years or more must enter the institution under the catalog in effect at the time of re-entry.

-A student's transcript will reflect the course name, number, and credits that are in effect at the time the course is being taken by the student.

-Information contained in this catalog is subject to change at the discretion of the College without prior notification.

-In the event of any inconsistency between the information contained in this catalog and any other material, the information contained in the catalog (including any addenda) shall take precedence.
-The institution is not responsible for information or oral claims made by individuals that are contrary to the institution's published materials.
-Most photos included in this catalog are stock photography and do not represent actual students except where noted.

-Volume 18, effective January 24, 2017.
-Good through and including January 7, 2018.
-Revised November 28, 2017.

-For faculty information, please see addendum provided with this document.
+General Information 4 The institution must retain the flexibility to improve its Mission and Objectives 4 curriculum; therefore, course offerings may be changed History 4 during a student's education.
+If a course required under Campus Locations 6 a previous catalog is no longer offered, a student eligible Facilities 7 to graduate according to that catalog should consult his or her academic advisor or Dean to identify another Admissions - Undergraduate Programs 14 course that may be used to fulfill the requirement.
+Course Admissions Requirements 14 substitutions in the degree program are permitted only Admissions Procedures 18 with the approval of the Dean through the department Certifications and Licenses 20 head or program director.
+Furthermore, the institution Financial Information 22 reserves the right to make any changes in requirements Tuition and Fees 22 it may consider necessary and desirable by due notice in Financial Aid 23 the catalog.
+Substitutions for discontinued courses may be Scholarships and Grants 24 authorized or required by campus administration.
+Refund Policy 27 Students may graduate under the catalog in effect at the Degree Programs 30 time of their initial enrollment or any succeeding catalog School of Healthcare 34 provided the catalog is not more than seven years old upon School of Business 54 the completion of requirements for graduation.
+Students School of Technology 64 who have been gone from the institution for seven years or School of Graphic Arts 74 more must enter the institution under the catalog in effect Course Descriptions - Undergraduate Programs 78 at the time of re-entry.
+Equipment - Undergraduate Programs 118 A student's transcript will reflect the course name, number, Academics 122 and credits that are in effect at the time the course is being Attendance 122 taken by the student.
+Make-Up Work 124 Information contained in this catalog is subject to change Transfer of Credit for Undergraduate Programs 124 at the discretion of the College without prior notification.
+General Grading Guideline for Undergraduate Programs 127 In the event of any inconsistency between the information Satisfactory Academic Progress for 127 contained in this catalog and any other material, the Undergraduate Programs 129 information contained in the catalog (including any Dismissal 131 addenda) shall take precedence.
+The institution is not Cancellation and Withdrawal 133 responsible for information or oral claims made by Readmission 134 individuals that are contrary to the institution's published Student Conduct 134 materials.
+Most photos included in this catalog are stock Student Services 138 photography and do not represent actual students except Graduate Programs 144 where noted.
+Graduate Level Admissions Requirements 145 Volume 19, effective January 8, 2018.
+Good through and Graduate Level Admissions Procedures 145 including January 20, 2019.
+Revised December 11, 2018.
+International Students 146 E. C School of Healthcare - Graduate Programs 146 For faculty information, please see addendum provided with this document.
+School of Business - Graduate Programs 148 with this document.
+School of Technology - Graduate Programs 150 I certify that this catalog is true and accurate in content Graduate Program Course Descriptions 152 and policy.
+Graduate Level Academics 159 Satisfactory Academic Progress for Graduate Programs 161 Academic Calendar 165 Signature Date Index 166 Date